-Drop us an email, send a message to our What’s App hotline or even drop us a note on Facebook.
-Upon getting in contact with you, we will immediately find the next appointment available and we can start the rehabilitation facts gathering process.
+Drop us an email, send a message to our What’s App hotline or even drop us a message on Facebook.
+Upon getting in contact with you, we will immediately find the next appointment available and we can start the rehabilitation facts gathering process, working hand in hand with your preferred Veterinarian.
 This will usually take one to three days.

 The final part of the assessment will include measuring all the size of their muscles, weight and they will be place on a specially designed pressure mat to measure the weight bearing on all the four limps.

 After your initial visit, we will gather all medical histories of your pet from the different MDT (Multi-discipline Team), they may consists of TCM practitioners, holistic practitioners, pet massage practitioners or anyone who is involved in the well being of your pet.
 Once we have obtained all necessary information, our team of rehabilitation therapists and rehabilitation practitioners will designed a plan suited for your pet.

 Depending on the condition of your pet, the initial rehabilitation and hydrotherapy phase can either be twice or thrice a week.
 And if your pet has lost a significant of muscle mass after operation, it might be more often.